top of page

 I had a longtime patient, a nurse, no less, who took impeccable care of her teeth.

-We’re talking frequent cleanings, flossing, brushing, mouthwash, Water flossing twice daily, 'rubber-tipping,' the whole oral hygiene gold-star lineup.
+We’re talking frequent cleanings, flossing, brushing, mouthwash, water flossing twice a day, rubber-tipping… the whole oral-hygiene gold-star lineup.

-But her gums were still inflamed and still bleeding.
+And yet, her gums were still inflamed.
+Still bleeding.

 One day, during her cleaning, she half-joked, "Why do you always ask about my gut health?
 This is a dental visit, not a nutrition appointment.”

-A few months later, she canceled an appointment.
+A few months later, she cancelled an appointment.

-That "something" turned out to be a raging flare-up of diverticulitis.
+That “something” turned out to be a significant diverticulitis flare, a full-blown gut storm.

-I didn't say, 'Told you so,' but I did think: This is exactly why we can’t separate the mouth from the body.
+But I did think: this is exactly why we can’t separate the mouth from the body.

 So… What Does Gut Trouble Have to Do With Bleeding Gums?